Logical Architecture (Analysis Services - Data Mining)

 The result of training is a set of summary data, contained within the model content, which describes the patterns that were found and provides rules by which to generate predictions.
 For more information, see Mining Model Content (Analysis Services - Data Mining).

 In limited cases, the logical structure of the model can also be exported into a file that represents model formulas and data bindings according to a standard format, the Predictive Modeling Markup Language (PMML).
 This logical structure can be imported into other systems that utilize PMML and the model so described can then be used for prediction.
-For more information, see Understanding the Select Statement (DMX).
+For more information, see Understanding the DMX Select Statement.

 Other objects that you use in the context of a data mining project, such as accuracy charts or prediction queries, are not persisted within the solution, but can be scripted using ASSL or built using AMO.